Bin-Chen-Lab/insilicoCell/README.md

 InsilicoCell can be used in two ways:

-1. **Claude/ChatGPT's Codex desktop interface (recommended for non-programmers):** ask biological questions to InsilicoCell in ordinary language through the chatting interface, which connects to our background remote server to run InsilicoCell.
+1. **Claude/Codex desktop interface (recommended for non-programmers):** ask biological questions to InsilicoCell in ordinary language through the chatting interface, which connects to our background remote server to run InsilicoCell.

 2. **Terminal interface:** install and run the original Python scripts on your own laptop, workstation, or server.
 This is especially recommended if you need to do large-scale inference, as there can be fewer limitations on runtime and data size on your own device.

 Internally, InsilicoCell is built on [seven pretrained tasks](https://github.com/Bin-Chen-Lab/insilicoCell#21-supported-prediction-tasks).

-# 1. Use InsilicoCell from Claude/ChatGPT's Codex desktop
+# 1. Use InsilicoCell from Claude/Codex desktop

 ## 1.1.
 Connect once